Here is the failure pattern Arsum diagnoses most often, and it is not the one you expect.

 The teams that scale successfully ask: what did we learn about our data, our processes, and our capacity to work with AI systems that we could not have learned without building?
 That question guides what they pursue next.

-The failure was not technical.
-The lawyers who were supposed to use the system had not been involved in defining what “risk factor” meant during development.
-They did not trust outputs they could not verify independently in a few seconds.
-They reverted to the previous manual process within weeks of launch.
-The system worked.
+The failure is not necessarily technical.
+The people who were supposed to use the system may not have been involved in defining what the outputs meant during development.
+They do not trust outputs they cannot verify quickly, so they revert to the previous manual process.
+The system works.
 The change management did not happen.

-The lesson is not that the project should have been avoided – it is that adoption planning should have started in week two, not week eleven.
+The lesson is not that the project should have been avoided, it is that adoption planning should have started early, not at the end.
 Defining how workflow integration will work, and building user trust through involvement in prototype validation, is not soft-skills work.
 It is the difference between a deployed system and a sunk cost.

 Organizations that struggle skip the pilot-to-production discipline entirely.
 They pursue broad transformation initiatives before demonstrating value at the unit level.
 They underinvest in data readiness.
 They hand the project to a vendor without maintaining internal ownership of the problem definition.